ContainerSolutions/ImageWolf/README.md

  - Services have to be started using the Image ID to avoid repo pinning problems
  - No optimisations have been carried out
  - The internal use of the Docker CLI and sock is a bit hacky
- - Swarm will attempt to pull images on nodes at the same time as ImageWolf is distributing the image
+ - If ImageWolf is still distributing the image when a service is created, nodes will attempt to pull from the registry simultaneous with ImageWolf pushing the image

 Assuming there is interest in ImageWolf, the next step will be to change the hacked together code into a coherent solution.